 It isn’t often that one of the best views from a hike is before you begin but it is the case with the Three Thumbs Track.
 From the Thumbs picnic area, fantastic views of Maria Island and Spring Bay are on show before walking 50m down to the start of the track.

-The third and final Thumb is accessed via some rock spree scrambling, gently climbing to the summit point of 549 metres.
-From the top views out towards Orford and the Prosser River can be gained through the treeline.
+The third and final Thumb is accessed via some rock scree scrambling, gently climbing to the summit point of 549 metres.
+From the top views out towards Orford and the Prosser River can be gained through the tree line.
 Return to the carpark the same way.

 Hazards and Warnings